The daily routine gives a person living with dementia a sense of stability in their life.

-Years ago my mother would wake up in an immediate state of angst.
+Years ago, my mother would wake up in an immediate state of confusion and angst.
 As soon as she woke up she would start saying loudly, Bobby Bobby, where are you?
-I could clearly hear the angst and worry in her voice.

 I knew I was making real headway when Dotty started saying immediately when she woke up, YouWho I am awake you know, instead of Bobby, Bobby, Where are you?.

-Dotty will continue to say You Who when she wakes up until I acknowledge her.
-If I don't acknowledge her quickly she will start to say negative things and the angst in her voice returns.
+Dotty would continue to say YouWho when she woke up until I acknowledge her.
+If I don't acknowledge her quickly she would start to say negative things and the angst in her voice returned.

 I come up on Dotty from the right.
-As soon as I reach her, I put my left hand on her wrist and hold it, and I put my right hand on her elbow.
-I hold both gently.
+As soon as I reached her, I put my left hand on her wrist and held it, and I put my right hand on her elbow.
+I would hold both gently.

-Keep in mind we are also attached.
+Keep in mind we were attached by touch.

-I start by talking about how it is a nice day, or how we are going to have a nice day, I usually put my head on her head, if not, I rub her head or back with the right hand.
-I continue to hold her wrist.
+I started by talking about how it was a nice day, or how we were going to have a nice day, I usually put my head on her head, if not, I rubbed her head or back with my right hand.
+I continued to hold her wrist.

 Next, I pick the newspaper apart and put it in front of her so that the front section is first and the Accent section is second.
 The Accent section contains the recipes, comics, and crossword puzzle.

-I ask Dotty to tell me the day and date.
+I asked Dotty to tell me the day and date.
 I usually have to tell her to look at the top of the paper, sometimes I have to point to the day and date.

 By now we are fully engaged.
 I have Dotty attached to the world and into our normal daily routine.

-Don't you have a normal daily routine?
+Do you have a normal daily routine?

-Here is the good news.
-Your Alzheimer's patient will feel more secure and hopefully happy.
+Your Alzheimer's patient will feel more secure and happy.

-Here is the best news.
 You'll feel better about yourself, you won't get all stressed out at the beginning of the day, and you will be on your way to the world, Alzheimer's World.

-Test Your Memory for Alzheimer's (5 Best Self Assessment Tests)
+Test Your Memory for Alzheimer's (5 Memory Tests)